-Last Updated on May 12, 2023 by lindseymahoney
+Last Updated on June 26, 2024 by lindseymahoney

-The dollhouse makeover is complete!
+The doll house makeover is complete!

 In the words of Pinkalicious (my daughter’s favorite show), “it’s pinkatastic!”
-This was such a fun project for me.
-I loved designing this house with my daughter in mind, you will quickly realize that she LOVES the color pink and everything girly.
-I can’t wait to give it to her on Christmas morning.
+This was such a fun DIY project for me.
+I loved designing this doll house with my daughter in mind.

 Let me take you through the full makeover of this sweet little dollhouse!

-Dollhouse Makeover on a Budget
+Doll House Makeover on a Budget

 [Affiliate links are included in this blog post, thanks for supporting Building Bluebird!]